BbayuGt/Trakteer.js/README.md

 # Trakteer.js
 Unofficial Trakteer Streaming API (Using websocket)

-# This API is still in development. some bug might found

 # Usage

 Using this API is very simple. just need a few line and you're ready to go!